mcgrof/kvsplice/README.md

 # KVSplice: Geometric Compression for KV Caches

 Experimental repository for learning geometric transformations before PCA compression.
-This is the research sandbox that produced the **Spline→PCA** algorithm now integrated into the AdamWPrune GPT-2 training pipeline as **KVSplice**.
+This is the research sandbox that produced the **Spline→PCA** algorithm now integrated into the [knlp](https://github.com/mcgrof/knlp) training pipeline as **KVSplice**.

 The name "KVSplice" reflects the core idea: splicing through different geometric manifolds to find better compression paths, inspired by the Fibonacci triangle showing how different number sequences emerge from the same underlying structure.